WasiqB/coteafs-selenium/README.md

 }
 ```

-### :ballot_box_with_check: Tests
+### :white_check_mark: Tests

-Test which are written using this framework is slightly different then usual.
+Test which are written using this framework are slightly different than usual.
 In the tests, Page actions is used instead of page objects.
-This can be demonstrated as shown below.
+This can be demonstrated as shown below:

 #### Sample Test